 Focus on the present moment

 Anxiety can make us focus on the worst elements of our lives, past experiences, or even to obsess about things that haven’t happened.
+Get relaxed, perhaps brew a nice cup of tea, and meditate.
 Meditation can help us to focus on the here and now, and you should try to keep in touch with friends and family who can support you in difficult times.

 Maintain a healthy lifestyle

 Our physical health is connected to our mental and emotional health in more ways than you might expect.
 Maintaining a healthy lifestyle need not be a full-time endeavor – simply try to incorporate some physical activity and exercise and eat a balanced and nutritious diet with the occasional treat.
 It’s also important to try and get as much sleep as possible as a lack of sleep can increase our stress levels and worsen anxiety symptoms.

 If your anxiety is too severe for you to manage, you may want to seek professional help from a therapist, counselor or one of the anxiety treatment centers Vegas.
 They can work with you to identify your triggers and patterns of behavior and to find coping strategies or even medication which may help.